29- Moment redistribution for Continuous steel beams.

 We add 0.5 of the 0.1*0.125 Wl^2, since the position of the maximum moment is at the midpoint of the first span.
 The final positive value equals 0.07625 Wl^2.
 Please refer to the following slide image.

-Details of the estimate for negative and positive moments values afetr redistribution.
+Details of the estimate for negative and positive moments values after redistribution.

-Elastic moment distribution for a fixed-end beam with central load.
+Elastic moment distribution for a fixed-end beam with a central load.

-We will now review the case of a fixed-end moment with one span and a central point load.
+We will now review a fixed-end moment with a one-span beam and a central point load.
 This sketch shows the fixed-end beam’s shear and bending moment values.

 The shear and moment values for a fixed end beam.

-The values of positive and negative moments are the same, which is wl^2/8.
+The values of the positive and negative moments are the same, equal to wl^2/8.
 The final negative moments equal 0.1125 PL, and the final positive value equals 0.1375 PL.

-The value of positive nad negative moment after redistribution.
+The value of positive and negative moment after redistribution.

 Elastic moment distribution for a fixed-end beam with a uniform load.